pronobis/rocs-ros/README.md

 ROCS-ROS
 ========

-ROS components relying on the ROCS toolkit.
+ROS components related to the ROCS toolkit.